Asm65 | ||

 You need to have Microsoft .NET Framework v4.6.2 or later installed.
 Most people will already have this.
 If SourceGen doesn't seem to want to start, download the latest version (currently v4.8) directly from Microsoft.
 The framework requires Win7 SP1, Win8.1, Win10 updated through at least the Anniversary Update (1607), or Win11.
 (One user who had trouble with the 4.7.2 installer was able to get the 4.6.2 installer to work.)

-SourceGen does not currently run on Linux or Mac OS.
-This may be changing with the development of wine-mono.
+SourceGen does not run natively on Linux or Mac OS.
+It is reported to work with recent versions (v9+) of the Wine emulation layer.

 (SourceGen versions 1.0 and 1.1 used the WinForms API, which has been implemented for Mono, but after encountering significant bugs that I wasn't able to work around I abandoned the approach and switched to WPF.
 Besides working better under Windows, WPF uses a more modern approach (XAML) that may ease the transition to a cross-platform GUI API like Avalonia or MAUI.)